Declutter/Organise

 Quick Fix Sentimental Decluttering

-A lengthy piece-by-piece process may not appeal if you’d prefer not to linger over the sentimental decisions of it all.
-You might have a large menagerie to cut down to size because sometimes old items are kept just because they are so old.
+A lengthy piece-by-piece process may not appeal if you’d prefer not to linger over sentimental decisions.
+You might have a large menagerie to cut down in size because sometimes old items are kept simply because they are so old.

 Value and Revalue

-In letting go of less deeply rooted souvenirs, the others become gloriously more precious, like shiny little jewels.
-Each time you make an addition to your memory chest/treasure chest, do a quick check to see if there are any items that have now lost their lustre.
-Often, items that seemed important to keep at the time that they entered the memory chest no longer hold the same high value.
+In letting go of less deeply rooted souvenirs, the others become gloriously more precious, like shining little jewels.
+Each time you add to your memory chest/treasure chest, quickly check to see if there are items that have now lost their lustre.

 Individual Memory Boxes

-I should say that the latest airing out of our memories chest, and expulsion of extras, spurred me to create one additional small memory box for each of our children.
-These are reserved solely for the early mementos that I truly believe they will appreciate when they are grown.
-If you have a large family, you might find it more practical to allocate into smaller lots like this.
-Do remember to peruse and purge the contents of these individual memory chests when making additions though, in the same way as editing the family chest.
+I admit that airing the memory chest spurred me to create separate memory boxes for my children.
+These are reserved solely for mementos I believe they’ll appreciate when they’re grown.
+If you have a large family, you may find it practical to split into smaller lots like this.

-Aside from the ‘just in case’ mentality, sentimentality is the prime reason we hold so many unused items in our homes.
-But only by sweeping away the overgrowth can we rediscover our true treasures.
+Whether it’s sentimentality or “just in case” mentality, extra belongings clog our homes.
+Only by sweeping away the overgrowth can we rediscover our true treasures.

 You Might Also Like